-No matter how long you've been separated, receiving a text message from your ex, especially when you least suspect it, can be unnerving, annoying, and emotionally upsetting.
-In many cases, disregarding it and going about your own business is the best course of action, especially if you're trying to move on; but should you always ignore these texts?
-This article will help you make that decision for yourself by letting you ask yourself some questions and considering the potential outcomes of whatever you decide.
+No matter how long you've been separated, receiving a text message from your ex, especially when you least suspect it, can be unnerving, frustrating, and emotionally upsetting.
+In many cases, disregarding it and going about your own business is the best course of action, especially if you're trying to move on; but should you always ignore these texts from an ex?
+This article will help you make that decision for yourself by encouraging you to ask yourself some questions and considering the potential outcomes of whatever you decide.

 What Will Answering The Text Accomplish?

-People who have recently experienced a breakup often face challenges regarding answering their ex's texts, calls, emails, or other communication forms.
+People who have recently experienced a breakup often face challenges regarding answering their ex's texts, calls, emails, or other forms of communication.

-These individuals may be unsure if they should respond or not and may want to respond as a way to vent their anger, and other times, they aren't ready to feel disconnected from their ex.
-They think that they will feel some satisfaction from responding, and they might for a short time, but usually, afterward, they may end up feeling worse, which can potentially cast a shadow over the entire day or set them back from recovering from the breakup.
+These individuals may be unsure if they should respond or not and may want to respond as a way to vent their anger or sadness.
+Other times, they aren't ready to feel disconnected from their ex just yet.
+They may think that they will feel some satisfaction from responding – and they might for a short time – but usually, afterward, they may end up feeling worse, which can potentially cast a shadow over the entire day or set them back from recovering from the breakup.

-If you decide to answer that message, ask yourself what you plan to get out of doing it?
-If it's any of the reasons mentioned above, you should probably consider ignoring it and looking for other ways to cope.
+If you do decide to answer that message, ask yourself what you plan to get out of doing so.
+If it's any of the reasons mentioned above, you may want to consider ignoring it and looking for other ways to cope with the breakup.

-Now, if your ex is reaching out to you to try to apologize, you are free to respond if you please, but ultimately, you will have to judge whether it's a good idea or not.
-If it seems that they are coming from a place of good intentions, you are probably safe to answer it and at your leisure, if you wish.
+If your ex is reaching out to you to try to apologize, you are free to respond if you please, but ultimately, you will have to judge whether it's a good idea or not, depending on the situation.
+If it seems that they are coming from a place of good intentions, it’s ultimately up to you whether you feel you would like to respond or not.

 Did The Break-Up End Poorly?

 Even if things did end in a less-than-ideal manner, you could still respond, especially if an apology was involved, as previously mentioned in the last section.
-This could provide you with closure, but if you're still upset, it's perfectly acceptable to ignore it.
+This could provide you with closure, but if you're still upset over the breakup, it's perfectly acceptable to ignore it.

 Are You In A Relationship Right Now?

-If it's recent enough, it's just reopening old wounds, and by him or her reinserting themselves back into your life, it makes things harder to move on.
+If your breakup was fairly recent, it may reopen old wounds, and by your ex reinserting themselves back into your life, it may make things harder to move on.
 This could affect your current relationship.

-Therefore, it's best to give your current partner and yourself the respect that it deserves by discarding the messages, unless, of course, it's about something extremely important, like if you had kids with your ex and the reason him or her contacting you involves them.
+Therefore, it's best to give your current partner and yourself the respect that you both deserve by keeping communication with your ex to a minimum.There are some exceptions, suchas you have kids with your ex and the reason for them contacting you involves them.

-Some exes will do everything in their power to get through to you, but this usually means that they'll spam your phone with text messages until you respond.
+Some exes may try to do everything in their power to get through to you; this may mean that they'll spam your phone with text messages or voicemails until you respond.

-Perhaps this seems familiar, and you've already told him or her to stop texting you.
-Unfortunately, if you respond to these messages, it encourages them to keep writing or trying to call you, regardless of how you respond.
+Perhaps this seems familiar to you, and you've already told your ex to stop texting you.
+Unfortunately, if you respond to these messages, it may encourage them to keep writing or trying to call you, regardless of how you respond.

 Do You Want To Reconcile?

-Not all break-ups are permanent, and if your ex texts you want to patch things up and you are open to it, answering his or her message is the right thing to do in this case.
-On the other hand, if you're not interested, you can ignore it and move on, as usual.
+Not all break-ups are permanent, and if your ex texts you wanting to patch things up and you are open to it, answering theirmessage may get you on the right track to rekindling your relationship.
+Open and honest communication is important in any relationship, especially if there are concerns that you would like to resolve.

-Alternatively, if you decide to contact your ex and you end up agreeing to get back together, couples counseling is recommended to provide you both with the communication skills to work things out more effectively and to create mutual understanding.
-This will be crucial to give you two a better chance this time around.
+Alternatively, if you decide to contact your ex and you end up agreeing to get back together, couples counseling may be helpful to provide you both with the communication skills to work things out more effectively and to create mutual understanding.
+This may help to improve your relationship and overcome any challenges you may have had.

 “Lakesha was absolutely amazing!
 She helped me find myself and realize my self worth in such a short period!
 I highly recommend her services she is FRESH and has amazing insight!”